pattern

 a row of black and white lines printed on a product that contain information such as its price, readable only by a computer

-Ex: The manufacturer printed a barcode on each product for easy identification and tracking throughout the supply chain .
+Ex: The manufacturer printed a unique barcode on each product for easy identification and tracking throughout the supply chain .

 daily words